The abbreviation for antibiotics.

 HCPCS (HCFA Common Procedural Coding System)

-service and support for the program
+The service and support platform for a program or application.

 HPI (History of Present Illness)

-abbreviation for hypertension or high blood pressure
+Abbreviation for hypertension or high blood pressure.

-the abbreviation for history or medical history
+Abbreviation for history or medical history.

 ICD-9 (International Classification of Diseases) Codes